CBorowski-dev/docs-operaton-org/content/reference/dmn/decision-table/_index.md

 The id is the technical identifier of the decision.
 It is set in the `id` attribute on the `decision` element.
 Just as the `name`, the `id` can be changed via the Properties Panel after selecting the respective "Decision" in the [Decision Requirements Diagram] view.

-Each decision should have an unique id when it is [deployed] to Camunda 7.
+Each decision should have an unique id when it is [deployed] to Operaton.
 The engine uses the id as the decision key of the deployed `DecisionDefinition`.